 Electropolishing uses acid or alkaline solution to smooth the surface of a metal part by conforming to the contours in a process similar to electroplating.
 The exception is that the part acts as the anode instead of the cathode.
 Electropolishing can enhance corrosion resistance and improve biocompatibility for medical applications.

 Metallic coatings are applied to the surface of base metals to provide protection and corrosion resistance.
-The process can be applied using various methods from vapor deposition to cladding.
+The process can be applied using various methods such as vapor deposition or cladding.
 The two materials interlace because they are brought together at high temperatures.
-Some common metallic coating metals include aluminum, tin, zinc, and lead.
+Common metallic coating metals include aluminum, tin, zinc, and lead.

-Metal parts can be painted in three different ways, e-coatings, powder coatings, and liquid coatings.
-Each coating has its own advantages whether its cost, durability, or aesthetics.
+Painting of metal parts can happen in three different ways, e-coatings, powder coatings, and liquid coatings.
+Each coating type has its advantages like cost, durability, or aesthetics.

-E-Coating, also known as electrophoretic deposition, is a process where a metal part is dipped into a liquid paint bath and then electrified to adhere it to the part.
-The thickness of the coating is highly adjustable because the amount of adhesion depends on the amount of electricity applied to the coating.
-This coating method is most commonly used to reach hard to access spots as well as in topcoat and primer applications.
+E-Coating, also known as electrophoretic deposition, is where a metal part is dipped into a liquid paint bath and then electrified to adhere to it.
+The thickness of the coating is highly adjustable because the amount of adhesion depends on the amount of electricity applied to it.
+This coating method is most commonly used to reach hard-to-access spots, topcoat, and primer applications.

-Powder coating is one of the most efficient painting methods out there because all painting material is evenly applied throughout the surface of the metal part.
-The powder is electrostatically charged to create adhesion to the surface.
+Powder coating is one of the most efficient painting methods out there because an even amount of painting material is applied throughout the surface of the metal part.
+Electrostatically charged powder creates adhesion to the part surface.
 Powder coating has excellent durability and scratch resistance which means it is perfect for applications on tire rims and other automotive parts.